Hunter Baillie Memorial Presbyterian Church

-The Hunter Baillie Memorial Presbyterian Church is a heritage–listed church of the Presbyterian denomination, located in the inner western Sydney suburb of Annandale, New South Wales, Australia.
+The Hunter Baillie Memorial Presbyterian Church is a heritage–listed Presbyterian church, located in the inner western Sydney suburb of Annandale, New South Wales, Australia.

 The church is an example of Gothic Revival architecture.
 It was designed by Cyril and Arthur Blacket and built from 1886 to 1889.
 It was listed on the (now defunct) Register of the National Estate and was listed on the New South Wales State Heritage Register on 2 April 1999.

 History

-The church was erected between 1886 and 1889 by Helen Hay Mackie Baillie as a memorial to her late husband, John Hunter Baillie (1818–1854).
+The church was erected between 1886 and 1889 by Helen Hay Mackie Baillie, the sister-in-law of John Dunmore Lang, as a memorial to her late husband, John Hunter Baillie (1818–1854).
 Its sandstone spire reaches a height of 56 m and is the tallest church spire in New South Wales.
 Only the twin 70 m spires of Sydney's St Mary's Cathedral completed in 2000 are taller, but are steel cored.

 The church was designed in the Victorian Gothic Revival style by Cyril and Arthur Blacket, sons of the noted Colonial architect, Edmund Blacket.
 Its interior features massive pillars of Aberdeen granite with Melbourne bluestone bases and capitals.
 The baptismal font and pulpit are carved from New Zealand Oamaru stone and green marble.

 The church houses a large 19th Century organ by William Hill & Son of London.